Seyed Mehdi Mahdavi

-Seyed Mehdi Mahdavi (born 30 September 2005) is an Iranian professional footballer who plays as a right-back or right winger for Aluminium Arak F.C. in the Persian Gulf Pro League.
+Seyed Mehdi Mahdavi (born 30 September 2005) is an Iranian professional footballer who plays as a right-back or right winger for Aluminium Arak in the Persian Gulf Pro League.
 He has also represented the Iran national under-20 football team.

 Club career

 Mahdavi started his youth career at several notable Iranian clubs including Paykan F.C., Persepolis F.C., Saipa F.C., and Esteghlal F.C..
 In July 2024, he joined Havadar S.C., where he made his professional debut in the Persian Gulf Pro League during the 2024–25 season.
 As of May 2025, he has made 14 league appearances and scored one goal.

 International career

 Mahdavi made his debut for the Iran U20 national team on 7 July 2024 in a friendly match against Turkmenistan U20.
 He has earned 3 caps with the U20 team, playing a total of 304 minutes as of May 2025.

 CAFA U-20 Championship 2024

 In July 2024, Mahdavi was called up to Iran's U20 squad for the CAFA U-20 Championship in Kyrgyzstan.
 He started in the final match, helping Iran defeat the hosts 3–0 and win the title.
 The team kept a clean sheet throughout the tournament, and it marked Mahdavi’s first major international success at youth level.